chiragkyal/enhancements/enhancements/cert-manager/trust-manager-controller.md

 // DefaultCAPackageConfig configures the default CA package feature for trust-manager. type DefaultCAPackageConfig struct {
-	// enabled controls whether the default CA package feature is enabled.
+	// policy controls whether the default CA package feature is enabled.
-	// When true, the operator will inject OpenShift's trusted CA bundle
+	// When set to "Enabled", the operator will inject OpenShift's trusted CA bundle
 	// into trust-manager, enabling the "useDefaultCAs: true" source in Bundle resources.
-	// When false, no default CA package is configured and Bundles cannot use useDefaultCAs.
+	// When set to "Disabled", no default CA package is configured and Bundles cannot use useDefaultCAs (default behavior).
-	// +kubebuilder:default:=false
+	// +kubebuilder:default:="Disabled"
 	// +kubebuilder:validation:Optional
 	// +optional
-	Enabled bool `json:"enabled,omitempty"`
+	Policy DefaultCAPackagePolicy `json:"policy,omitempty"`
 }

 // TrustManagerControllerConfig configures the operator's behavior for